 - Allow only on post edit pages (I use the “Allow only on post edit pages” myself)

-You can disable it altogether but remember this controls auto-saving and if you are working on a multi-author blog with multiple sessions this is something to take into consideration.
-Also the heartbeat API is used by a variety of plugins and disabling it could cause them to stop functioning.
+You can disable it all together but remember this controls auto-saving and if you are working on a multi-author blog with multiple sessions this is something to take into consideration.
+Also, the heartbeat API is used by a variety of plugins and disabling it could cause them to stop functioning.

 Then you can setting the heartbeat polling frequency.
 I set mine to 60 seconds.